Tush-09/Customer-Performance-Report/README.md

-Welcome to the Sales Analysis Report repository for AtliQ Hardware.
-This report contains a comprehensive analysis of various sales metrics and comparisons to aid in business decision-making.
+This report contains a comprehensive analysis of various sales metrics and comparisons to aid in business decision-making for AtliQ Hardware.

 full Fledged Report  Report

 📄Objective

 1. Create a Comprehensive Sales Analysis Report:

 •	Analyze sales data to generate actionable insights.